aaurdanet/My-Portfolio-Web-Server/README.md

 pip install Flask

-Project Structure

-Here's how the project is structured:

-.
-├── server.py                        # Main server file
-├── templates/
-│   └── index.html                   # HTML template served by the server
-└── static/
-    └── assets/
-        ├── css/
-        │   ├── main.css             # Main CSS file for styling
-        │   ├── noscript.css         # Fallback CSS for no JavaScript
-        └── images/
-            └── favicon.ico          # Custom favicon for the website

 Running the Server

 To get the server up and running, just navigate to the project directory and run: